5 Reasons You’ll Love Raising Chickens

 5. Joining A Movement

 Chicken keeping still isn’t mainstream, but it used to be, and it’s likely to be again.
 For now, you’ll be the weirdo in the neighborhood or the honorable crazy chicken lady, but that’s part of the fun.
-People seem to be increasingly reluctant about participating in the abuse of battery hens with their purchases, and they seem to be more aware of the energy it takes to transport our food from one place to another.
+People seem to be increasingly reluctant to participate in the abuse of battery hens with their purchases, and they seem to be more aware of the energy it takes to transport our food from one place to another.
 The average distance our food travels is 1,200 miles from its origins to our grocery stores.
 Raising chickens, whether for eggs or meat, is activism.
 Quiet, cooing, clucking activism.